How do you build the GTM playbook for a convenience-store (C-store) operator in 2027?

 4.2 The NACS Show + Industry Channel

-NACS Show (October, Las Vegas) is the industry's must-attend event — 24,000+ attendees, 1,200+ exhibitors.
-Brand activations + chain-buyer meetings drive most major SKU listings for the following year.
-Other industry events: NAG Conference, Convenience U, FMI Midwinter.
+The NACS Show (October, Las Vegas) is the industry's must-attend event, drawing roughly 24,000+ attendees and 1,200+ exhibitors.
+Brand activations and chain-buyer meetings drive most major SKU listings for the following year.
+Other industry events include the NAG Conference and Convenience U.

 4.3 DSD (Direct Store Delivery) Vendors

-Coca-Cola, PepsiCo, Frito-Lay, Anheuser-Busch InBev, Molson Coors, Red Bull, Monster Beverage sell through their own DSD networks directly to store level — they bypass the wholesale distributor for beverages and snacks.
-DSD relationships matter to single-store independents: a strong Coke/Pepsi DSD rep visit cadence (weekly) is worth 12-22% lift in beverage sales.
+Coca-Cola, PepsiCo, Frito-Lay, Anheuser-Busch InBev, Molson Coors, Red Bull, and Monster Beverage sell through their own DSD networks directly to store level, bypassing the wholesale distributor for beverages and snacks.
+DSD relationships matter most to single-store independents: a strong weekly Coke/Pepsi rep cadence can be worth a 12-22% lift in beverage sales.

 4.4 Tech-Stack Vendor Sales